armonkahil/armonkahil/README.md

 ## I'm a Husband, Father, Developer, and Innovator

 - 🔭 I just finished my first internship: [Capless.io][internship]!
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Typescript, React Native, AND Angular.
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: Halo, Halo, and more Halo